COVID-19 testing is available at select Shoppers Drug Mart locations for asymptomatic individuals that meet criteria established by the province:

-- Residents or workers in long-term care home
+- Residents, workers or visitors of long-term care home

 - International students that have passed their 14-day quarantine period

 - Farm workers

 - Staff working in schools (including supply and specialty teachers), school boards, and child care settings in select Public Health Units (PHU)†

 - Individuals, and one accompanying caregiver, with written prior approval for out-of-country medical services from the General Manager, OHIP